Monday, December 18, 2017

 For a good cause

-I believe there are some very hurt feelings still pretty close to the surface - for both of us.
-But we can both agree that we love Mother and want the best for her.
+We can both agree that we love Mother and want the best for her.
 So that's enough for now, and its nice to know I have someone to help.
 My hope is that we don't come to a place in time where we want something different where mom is concerned.
 Because that will make it harder for us to keep her best interests at heart.
-And pretty much guarantee that we won't find our way back as sisters.

 Sunday, October 22, 2017